nLab

 If all of our types have an equality predicate, then we can construct some fancier quantifiers.

-We can similarly write down quantifiers to say that P holds for exactly two elements, at most three elements, at least four elements, etc. (These all require negation and therefore there are some slight variations possible when using intuitionistic logic.)
+Given a natural number nn, we can similarly write down quantifiers to say that PP holds for exactly nn elements, at most nn elements, at least nn elements, etc. (These all require negation and therefore there are some slight variations possible when using intuitionistic logic.)

 With these examples, one can see quite readily that quantification is about saying how often a statement is true, that is quantifying it.